 - Not being able to remember the accident

 - Feeling numb or being unable to experience feelings

 If your loved one is experiencing any of the symptoms of PTSD after a Georgia DUI car crash, it is important to seek medical help.
 You may also want legal help.

 Seeking justice can give victims a sense of closure and help them move on with their lives.
-To learn how a civil lawsuit can help you get accountability for your DUI car crash injuries, contact the Law Offices of Shane Smith at 866-976-1629.
+To learn how a civil lawsuit can help you get accountability for your DUI car crash injuries, contact Shane Smith Law at 866-976-1629.